anjanamin/FinTech_CaseStudy/README.md

 * Stripe's intended customers are anyone who needs to make or receive a payment.
 Their target market is small startups to giant corporations in need of payment services.
 Stripe was one of the first companies to offer digital first payment processing.
 They have kept a positive reputation in the market and is a top choice for most developers.
 Having large market share compared to competitors, it makes it an easier choice for startups to choose a reputable company.

+* According to Stackshare, these are some of the technologies Stripe is using:
+    - Ruby - programming language
+    - NSQ - messaging platform
+    - Apache Impala - real-time query
-* According to Stackshare, Stripe is using; Ruby, programming language; NSQ, messaging platform; Google Analytics along with many others for research.
+    - Google Analytics along with many others for research
+    - Mailgun - email service
+    - CircleCI
+    - PagerDuty

 ## Landscape:

 * Stripe would fall under the Payments/Billing domain in FinTech.

 * Payments/Billing domain in Finance have been one of the most affected by technology in the past 10 years.
-Starting with the rise of smartphones about 10 years ago we have moved from physical payments with cash or credit cards to mobile payments with our phone.
+Starting with the rise of smartphones about 10 years ago we have moved from physical payments with cash or credit cards to digital payments with our phones.

 * Some other companies in this domain are PayPal, Square, WePay and Klarna.

 ## Results

-* The impact of stripe has been enormous.
-With commerce shifting online, stripe was there to facilitate payments.
-Also the pandemic had a huge impact on e-commerce.
+* The impact of Stripe has been enormous.
+With commerce shifting online, Stripe was there to facilitate payments.
+Also, the pandemic had a huge impact on e-commerce.

 * There are a few different ways to measure success for a company like Stripe.
 We can look at overall market share and customers to start.
 They have about 12% market share for all online payments.
 Besides market share, Stripe has over 118,000 companies as customers.